-Students must follow all Arizona CVM policies and procedures related to conduct and professionalism while at the affiliate site as well as any additional rules that are unique to the site.
+Students must follow all U of A CVM policies and procedures related to conduct and professionalism while at the affiliate site as well as any additional rules that are unique to the site.

 Please see the Professionalism and Integrity section of the CVM website for additional information: https://vetmed.arizona.edu/student-policies.